dwr-psandhu/azure_dms_batch/README.md

 There are two classes in batch.commands

-*AzureBlob* to work with uploading/downloading to blobs *AzureBatch* to work with pools, jobs and tasks.
-Depends upon *AzureBlob* but not other way around
+* [*AzureBlob*](dmsbatch/commands.py#L604) to work with uploading/downloading to blobs

+* [*AzureBatch*](dmsbatch/commands.py#L120) to work with pools, jobs and tasks.
+Depends upon [*AzureBlob*](dmsbatch/commands.py#L604) but not other way around

-Management of batch resources such as creation of batch account, storage account, etc is a low repeat activity and can be managed via the az command line options
+Management of batch resources such as creation of batch account, storage account, etc is a low repeat activity and can be managed via the az command line options or web console.

 ## Model